 When we arrived at East Canyon Reservoir State Park, we checked in at the entry shack and told the girl working there that we had a campground reservation.
 She wasn’t quite sure what to do with us.
-Flustered, she prepared a tag for our “car” and then second guessed whether we needed it, and then finally gave it to us any way.
+Flustered, she prepared a tag for our “car” and then second guessed whether we needed it, and then finally gave it to us anyway.
 We ended up affixing it to the Weehoo.

 For dinner, we used our backpacking stove to boil water for our dehydrated backpacking meals.
 We shared Chili Mac, Chicken and Dumplings, and Mac and Cheese.
 Then we made a fire (we had bought wood from the lake store) and played Go Fish until it got cold.
 After our noisy neighbors quieted down, we were able to fall asleep.
 Our whole crew was exhausted from biking, sunshine, and water.

 I woke up at 5:30am by Blair leaving the tent.
 He had forgone a sleeping bag for an air mattress and pillow, and the temperature had dipped well below the forecasted low.
-Nearly hypothermic, he headed for the showers, where he dethawed for over half and hour, and then came back to camp and started a fire.
+Nearly hypothermic, he headed for the showers, where he dethawed for over half an hour, and then came back to camp and started a fire.

 Little P and I cuddled in the tent until the sun was fully up, and then we had tea and more backpacking meals for breakfast.
 We took our time waking up in camp, played more games of Go Fish, and then broke camp.
 Again, this was super easy as we just didn’t have that much stuff.
 So much better than car camping!

-We biked down to the lake for one last dip, and then hit the road toward home.
+We biked down to the lake for one last dip and then hit the road toward home.
 A nice breeze was coming off the water, and the morning sun made the surface glow.
 This morning ride was super peaceful, and even P seemed happy to pedal silently along.

 At East Canyon Resort, we stopped at the store for a mid-morning ice cream and coffee.
 I hadn’t had any coffee at camp, so I thoroughly enjoyed this!
-We sat on a bench and enjoyed ourselves, and by the time we left I felt my soul had been sufficiently re-filled to survive the work week ahead.
+We sat on a bench and enjoyed ourselves, and by the time we left, I felt my soul had been sufficiently re-filled to survive the work week ahead.

 The dirt road section was significantly more uphill on the way back and we finally noticed our loads.
 The temperature was around 90 by then, with little shade, so we were burning up as well.
 P was exhausted from our loud neighbors the night before, so announced he was going to take a nap, and promptly fell asleep.
 Blair and I finished out the ride mostly in silence, sweating up the hills with our respective loads behind us.